r3sult/odan.github.io/_posts/2018-10-28-logging-minor-errors-like-notice-and-warnings-with-monolog-in-slim-3.md

 keywords: slim, slimphp, php, monolog, logging
 ---

-In Slim 3 all PHP exceptions and Slim Framework specific application errors can be handled via a custom [phpErrorHandler](https://www.slimframework.com/docs/v3/handlers/error.html).
-But sometimes you have to log all minor errors like `notice` or `warnings` too.
-In this case it's also possible to handle and log all errors like this in a nice middleware.
+In Slim 3 all PHP exceptions and Slim Framework specific application errors can be handled by a custom[phpErrorHandler](https://www.slimframework.com/docs/v3/handlers/error.html).
+But sometimes you also have to log all minor errors like `notice` or `warning`.
+In this case it's also possible to handle and log all errors like this in a special middleware.

 ### Setup monolog